JS-RML/ddh_hardware/README.md

 ### ODrive Boards

 Label the two ODrive boards with `ODrive_R` and `ODrive_L`, respectively.
-Plug each ODrive board into the computer and execute the command `odrivetools` in the terminal to check its serial number.
+Plug each ODrive board into the computer and execute the command `odrivetools` *Also add how this works in practice in the terminal* in the terminal to check its serial number.
 Record their serial numbers in `pyddh/config/ddh_default.yaml`.

 ```yaml
 odrive_serial: